esparig/esparig.github.io/_posts/2019-03-08-my-first-hash-code-experience.markdown

 - Be organized and prepared, you want to save time in the beginning to focus on your program.
 For example, by having pre-built utilities to handle the input and to parse solutions.
 - And of course, enjoy!
 Be relaxed and happy during the competition.

+In case you are courious, [here](https://github.com/jitterbugs/hashcode2019) you can find our GitHub repository with the solutions we tried.

 Hope you liked my post!
 See you soon!